Best Practice with the Query Store

 If the problem persists, it indicates corruption of the Query Store data is persisted on the disk.

 Starting with SQL Server 2017 (14.x), Query Store can be recovered by executing the sp_query_store_consistency_check stored procedure within the affected database.
+The Query Store must be disabled before attempting the recovery operation.
 For SQL Server 2016 (13.x), you will need to clear the data from the Query Store as shown below.

-If that did not help, you can try to clear Query Store before requesting read-write mode.
+If the recovery was unsuccessful, you can try clearing the Query Store before setting the read-write mode.

 ALTER DATABASE [QueryStoreDB] SET QUERY_STORE CLEAR; GO ALTER DATABASE [QueryStoreDB] SET QUERY_STORE (OPERATION_MODE = READ_WRITE); GO SELECT actual_state_desc, desired_state_desc, current_storage_size_mb, max_storage_size_mb, readonly_reason, interval_length_minutes, stale_query_threshold_days, size_based_cleanup_mode_desc, query_capture_mode_desc FROM sys.database_query_store_options;